Puerto Rico Highway 2: Hatillo to Mayagüez

 West of its interchange with PR-22 in Hatillo, PR-2 becomes a primary road and meets several important highways that serve the center of the island such as PR-119, PR-110 and PR-112.
 This stretch of the highway contains a multitude of traffic lights.
 Following Hatillo the roads traverses the towns of Camuy, Quebradillas and Isabela.
 At Isabela, PR-2 provides access to roads leading to various beaches, including Blue Hole, Guajataca, and Jobos.

 In the city of Aguadilla, PR-2 turns south at its intersection with PR-107, on its course towards the western city and seaport of Mayagüez.
 In this area Puerto Rico Highway 2 provides access to Aguadilla's Rafael Hernandez airport, as well as to various area beach resorts.
 The trip from Aguadilla to Mayagüez takes about 30 minutes, and PR-2 has fewer traffic lights in this stretch of the road than those experienced so far anywhere from its San Juan terminus starting point.

-Mayagüez/Hormigueros
+Mayagüez to Hormigueros

 PR-2 is a major 6-lane highway in Mayagüez, which is one of the major cities in Puerto Rico.
 It intersect with PR-102 and PR-64, which serve as by-pass routes.
 The farm to market PR-102 highway also has access to PR-2 through the new Puerto Rico Highway 63, another important intersection of Puerto Rico Highway 2.
-As it traverses the city of Mayaguez, PR-2 is the main road for access to the University of Puerto Rico at Mayagüez and the Mayagüez Zoo.
+As it traverses the city of Mayagüez, PR-2 is the main road for access to the University of Puerto Rico at Mayagüez and the Mayagüez Zoo.
 Also, further south, PR-2 provides access to the Mayagüez Mall, which is Puerto Rico's third largest shopping center and several medical facilities.
 The road then continues south through the municipality of Hormigueros.